LouisShark/chatgpt_system_prompt/README.md

 https://news.ycombinator.com/item?id=35630801

 If you want to get a prompt that you can't crack, you can contact me and I will try and include it.
+Updates are irregular and will be updated with some interesting and valuable prompts.

 ## how to get upload files